SivapriyaVenkateswarar/Compiler_Design/Theory/Syntax-Directed translator/notes.md

 -
 * Syntax tree:
   - Produced by parser
-  - loop name as root-> right side with body of loop -> left side with condition of statement.
+  - Example representation for loops:  loop name as root-> right side with body of loop -> left side with condition of statement.
 * Three-code address:
   - converted by parser after the syntax tree.
   - At most one operation per instruction (Comparison, binary operation, computation)